Bandit Data-Driven Optimization: Regret Bounds Using Sample Complexity Characterization

-\begin{theorem} Suppose there are finitely many actions.
+Finally, we extend the previous results to the more general case where interventions affect the label distribution.
+Please refer to the setting described in Section~\ref{sec:cf} and Algorithm~\ref{alg:p2pofucf} in Appendix~\ref{app:algo}. \begin{theorem} Suppose there are finitely many actions.
 Assuming we use any learning algorithm that satisfies Assumption~\ref{asp:constantER}, including but not limited to OLS regression, the regret of Algorithm~\ref{alg:p2pofu} is $\tilde O\left(|W|^{1/3} (md)^{2/3} n T^{2/3} \right)$, with probability $1 - \delta$. \end{theorem} \begin{proof} After the exploration phase, we have had $\tilde n = n\tilde T/|W|$ data points for training the predictor for each $w_i$.
 Similar to our approach in Theorem~\ref{thm:regret_linear_rad}, we have

 Thus, the regret is

 where we let $\tilde T = T^{2/3} |W|^{1/3} (md)^{2/3}$. \end{proof}